reconomy-nz/reconomy-ledger/README.md

 # Reconomy-ledger

-Smart contracts for mutual credit ledger on Hyperledger Iroha
+Smart contracts for mutual credit ledger on Hyperledger Iroha explain

 ## Context

+Mutual credit is an alternative currency that is used within a community or group of people.
+It is based on the principle of reciprocal exchange, in which members of the community agree to trade goods and services with each other using units of credit that are issued and managed by the group.
+Unlike traditional currencies, which are issued and controlled by central banks or governments, mutual credit is issued and managed by the community itself.

+The goal of mutual credit is to create an alternative means of exchange that allows members of a community to trade goods and services with each other without relying on traditional forms of money.
+Mutual credit systems are designed to facilitate trade among members of the community, support local businesses, and promote economic self-sufficiency.
+This can help to strengthen the local economy and foster a sense of community among members.

 Goal of mutual credit is to create communty resilience by fascilitating and encouraging exchange of local goods and services.
 For that it requires a private accounting system that is designed for the currency to circulate.